KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when an attempt is made to store an element of the wrong type within an array.

-    throw [System.ArrayTypeMismatchException]::New("an attempt is made to store an element of the wrong type within an array.")
+    throw [System.ArrayTypeMismatchException]::New('an attempt is made to store an element of the wrong type within an array.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.ArrayTypeMismatchException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.ArrayTypeMismatchException.aspx)